 6.)
 Go All in on Social Media

-Communicating via social media is a great way to establish informal, yet professional, relationships with channel partners.
+One of the most powerful partner management strategy is communication via social media.
 Getting in touch with you isn’t always easy, or vice versa, so platforms such as LinkedIn offer you the chance to get in immediate contact with channel partners.